Montauk, New York: 21st century

 In October 2007, a fishing boat dragged up a large 19th-century anchor, which was speculated to have been lost by the SS Great Eastern in 1862.
-In 2008, an unidentifiable carcass known as the “Montauk Monster” was discovered near the hamlet's business district, with much speculation as to its identity.
+In 2008, an unidentifiable carcass known as the "Montauk Monster" was discovered near the hamlet's business district, with much speculation as to its identity.
 In August 2016 OCEARCH designated the waters off of Montauk and the rest of the South Shore of Long Island as a birthing ground for great white sharks.

 Geography

-According to the United States Census Bureau, the hamlet has a total area of 19.8 sqmi, of which 17.5 sqmi is land and 2.3 sqmi, or 11.53%, is water.
+According to the United States Census Bureau, the hamlet has an area of 19.8 sqmi, of which 17.5 sqmi is land and 2.3 sqmi, or 11.53%, is water.

 Climate

 Montauk has a humid subtropical climate (Cfa), under the Köppen climate classification, and using the 0 C isotherm, is one of the northernmost locations in North America with this climate type.
 The presence of the Atlantic Ocean brings warmer winters than inland areas of the same latitude as well as cooler springs and summers: despite an extensive urban heat island and warmer lows throughout much of the year, Central Park in Manhattan, as compared to Montauk, averages twice as many days with a low reaching 10 °F or below.
 The monthly daily average temperature ranges from 34.4 °F in January to 74.0 °F in July.
 There is 44.31 in of precipitation annually, with a slight dry season in summer and wet season in late fall and early winter.
 Montauk's warm subtropical climate makes it a popular vacation destination in the winter for New Yorkers and people from upstate New York.

-According to the United States Department of Agriculture's Agricultural Research Service, Montauk is in Plant Hardiness Zone 7b/8a, with an annual average extreme minimal temperature of 10 degrees Fahrenheit, which allows tropical plants to grow that would otherwise only be able to grow in the Deep South.
+According to the United States Department of Agriculture's Agricultural Research Service, Montauk is in Plant Hardiness Zone 7b/8a, with an annual average extreme minimal temperature of 10 degrees Fahrenheit, which allows subtropical plants to grow that would otherwise only be able to grow in the Deep South.